ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   - Enhanced user trust: RAG allows the LLM to present accurate information with source attribution.
 The output can include citations or references to sources.
     Users can also look up source documents themselves if they require further clarification or more detail.
-This can increase trust and confidence in your generative AI solution.
+This can increase trust and confidence in our generative AI solution.
   - More developer control: With RAG, developers can test and improve their chat applications more efficiently.
 They can control and change the LLM's information